-Space requirement - medium size rooms , festival settings, large conference venues.
+Space requirement - medium size rooms , festival settings, conference venues.

-Group size - 5 to 35 participants Per group.
-Suitable for conferences, symposiums and special events
+Group size - 5 to 35 participants per group.

 Length - 1 to 2 hours